UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 ## Deadline

-If the refresh is confirmed, we wish to be raising the purchase orders as soon after **9 Oct 2024** as possible, so please tell us now if you have funding and want to buy nodes for the December refresh.
+We will be able to bring new hardware online in March 2025, no hardware can be added to Myriad before then.
+If you need your purchase to be receipted before this date, let us know and we may be able to accommodate this.
+However, holding the hardware ahead of March will require additional work for us to store it and would be a last resort.
+We will not be able to do this for large numbers of nodes.

 We expect to be able to run regular quarterly rounds again after this.

-Next round (currently unconfirmed): **mid-March 2025**.
+Next round (currently unconfirmed): **mid-June 2025**.
 Let us know if you intend to take part in this one.

 ## Node types